Friendship Rituals

 No, though you’re welcome to.
 Some participants come with a particular friendship they’re navigating, while others come to explore the concept more broadly.
 Both approaches are valuable, and the practices we’ll share can be applied to any friendship—past, present, or future.

-Perfect—this workshop is designed for everyone, regardless of experience with ritual.
+This workshop is designed for everyone, regardless of experience with ritual.
 We’ll introduce simple, accessible practices that don’t require any special skills or prior knowledge.
 Our approach is secular, universal, and adaptable to whatever feels meaningful to you.

 We’ll be exploring the full spectrum of friendship—the joy, the grief, the complexity, and the beauty.
 While we’ll make space for difficult emotions, this isn’t a grief-focused workshop.
-It’s about honoring all that friendships hold and discovering tools to bring more intention and care to these relationships.
+It’s about honouring all that friendships hold and discovering tools to bring more intention and care to these relationships.

 Not at all.
 This workshop is for anyone who values their friendships and wants to bring more intentionality to them.
 Whether your friendships are thriving, in transition, or somewhere in between, there’s something here for you.